-Don’t buy foreign currency in advance.
-Some tourists just have to have euros or pounds in their pockets when they step off the airplane, but smart travelers don’t bother and know better than to get lousy stateside exchange rates.
-Wait until you arrive at your destination; I've never been to an airport in Europe that didn't have plenty of ATMs.
+Resist the urge to buy foreign currency before your trip.
+Some tourists feel like they just have to have euros or British pounds in their pockets when they step off the airplane, but they pay the price in bad stateside exchange rates.
+Wait until you arrive to withdraw money.
+I've yet to see a European airport that didn't have plenty of ATMs.

 Use local cash.
-Many Americans exclaim gleefully, “Gee, they accept dollars!
-There’s no need to change money.”
+Many Americans are thrilled to find a store advertising "We accept dollars."
 But the happy sales clerk doesn't tell you that your purchase is costing about 20 percent more because of the store's terrible exchange rate.
 Without knowing it, you're changing money — at a lousy rate — every time you buy something with dollars.

 You don't need to constantly consult a currency converter.
-While you can do real-time conversion with a smartphone app, I've never bothered.
+While you can do real-time conversion with an app, I've never bothered.
 You just need to know the rough exchange rates.
 I see no need to have it figured to the third decimal.

 Very roughly determine what the unit of currency (euros, kroner, Swiss francs, or whatever) is worth in American dollars.
-For example, let's say the exchange rate is €1 = $1.40.
-If a strudel costs €5, then it costs five times $1.40, or about $7.
-Ten euros is about $14, and €250 = $350 (figure about 250 plus a little less than one half).
-Quiz yourself.
-Soon it’ll be second nature.
+For example, let's say the exchange rate is €1 = $1.10.
+If a strudel costs €5, then it costs five times $1.10, or $5.50.
+Ten euros, at this rate, would be about $11, and €250 = $275 (figure 250 plus about one-tenth more).
+When the euro is that close to the dollar, that difference might not be worth computing — but for, say, the British pound (worth roughly $1.30 lately), or for the euro when the rates aren't as favorable for us, it's more important to mentally adjust the numbers.
+Make a game out of quizzing yourself or your travel partner, and soon it'll be second nature.
 Survival on a budget is easier when you're comfortable with the local currency.

 Assume you'll be shortchanged.
 In banks, restaurants, at ticket booths, everywhere — expect to be shortchanged if you don't do your own figuring.
 Some people who spend their lives sitting in booths for eight hours a day taking money from strangers have no problem stealing from clueless tourists who don't know the local currency.
 For 10 minutes I observed a man in the Rome subway shortchanging half of the tourists who went through his turnstile.
 Half of his victims caught him and got their correct change with apologies.
 Overall, about 25 percent didn't notice and probably went home saying, "Mamma mia, Italy is really expensive."

-Coins can become worthless when you leave a country.
+Spend your coins before leaving a currency zone.
 Since big-value coins are common in Europe, exporting a pocketful of change can be an expensive mistake.
-Spend them (on postcards, a newspaper, or food or drink for the train ride), change them into bills, or give them away.
-Otherwise, you've just bought a bunch of souvenirs.
+Spend them (on knickknacks or snacks), change them into bills, or give them away before you head into a country where they're worthless.
+Otherwise, you've just bought a bunch of round, flat souvenirs.
 Note, however, that while euro coins each have a national side (indicating where they were minted), they are perfectly good in any country that uses the euro currency.

-Bring along some US dollars.
+US dollars: I carry $100–200 as a backup.
 While you won't use it for day-to-day purchases, American cash in your money belt comes in handy for emergencies, such as when banks go on strike or your ATM card stops working.
-I carry several hundred US dollars as a backup (in denominations of easy-to-exchange 20s).
-I’ve been in Greece and Ireland when every bank went on strike, shutting down without warning.
+I've been in Greece and Ireland when every bank went on strike, shutting down without warning.
 But hard cash is hard cash.
 People always know roughly what a dollar is worth.
-If local banks don’t have exchange services, you can always find exchange desks at major train stations or airports.